-In addition to delegates of the former king and the Northern Alliance, present at the talks are the "Peshawar Group," representing the millions of Afghan refugees in Pakistan, and the "Cyprus Group," representing an Iranian-backed group of Afghan exiles.
+In addition to the groups representing the king and the Northern Alliance, other delegates to the talks come from the "Peshawar Group," representing the millions of Afghan refugees in Pakistan, and the "Cyprus Group," representing an Iranian-backed group of Afghan exiles.

 Afghan leaders look beyond Taliban

 Christiane Amanpour: Afghanistan's moment for peace

 Mixed signals on Afghan force plan